Dodge County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 19,925.
+The median age was 41.8 years.
+21.2% of residents were under the age of 18 and 18.5% of residents were 65 years of age or older.
+For every 100 females there were 108.2 males, and for every 100 females age 18 and over there were 110.4 males age 18 and over.
+31.2% of residents lived in urban areas, while 68.8% lived in rural areas.

+The racial makeup of the county was 65.3% White, 29.5% Black or African American, 0.1% American Indian and Alaska Native, 0.5% Asian, 0.1% Native Hawaiian and Pacific Islander, 1.4% from some other race, and 3.1% from two or more races.
+Hispanic or Latino residents of any race comprised 3.1% of the population.

+There were 7,507 households in the county, of which 30.1% had children under the age of 18 living with them and 31.0% had a female householder with no spouse or partner present.
+About 30.4% of all households were made up of individuals and 13.9% had someone living alone who was 65 years of age or older.

+There were 8,533 housing units, of which 12.0% were vacant.
+Among occupied housing units, 64.8% were owner-occupied and 35.2% were renter-occupied.
+The homeowner vacancy rate was 0.8% and the rental vacancy rate was 5.2%.

 Transportation

 Airport

 The Heart of Georgia Regional Airport is located three miles east of Eastman off of State Route 46.
 Elevation 304'.
 Runway 02/20 is 6,506'x100'and has a precision instrument landing system.
 The airport is owned by the Heart of Georgia Regional Airport Authority and is home to the Middle Georgia State College Georgia Aviation campus.
 Middle Georgia State College operates the Federal Aviation Administration's #1 ranked student control tower in the United States.
 Other businesses at the airport include aircraft manufacturing, aircraft metal finishing, and general metal fabrication.
 The airport's fixed-base operator is located in the terminal building midfield.
 The terminal building is named after W. S. Stuckey Sr., founder of Stuckey's Candy Company (now Standard Candy) an aviation pioneer who is from Eastman.

 Politics

+Representation

+As of the 2020s, Dodge County is a strongly Republican voting county, voting 71% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Dodge County is part of Georgia's 8th congressional district, currently represented by Austin Scott.
+For elections to the Georgia State Senate, Dodge County is part of District 20.
+For elections to the Georgia House of Representatives, Dodge County is part of district District 133.

 Vote-buying controversy

 Dodge County has been at the center of several voter fraud and vote buying controversies over the past several decades.